ciraben/ciraben.github.io/about.markdown

 ___

-These days, you might find me poking around #hardfought on IRC, trying to rack up a new [Nethack score](https://nethackscoreboard.org/players/T/Tommo.all.html).
+These days, you might find me hanging around #hardfought on IRC, trying to rack up a new [Nethack score](https://nethackscoreboard.org/players/T/Tommo.all.html).

-You can also find me on [Github](https://github.com/ciraben), or reach me at tom.on.github@gmail.com.
+You can also find me on [Github](https://github.com/ciraben), or reach me at [tom.on.github@gmail.com](mailto:tom.on.github@gmail.com).

 Oh, and that's me, I'm Tom - welcome!